giturra/challenge_mle/docs/challenge.md

 on:
   push:
     branches:
-      - develop  # Triggered by pushes to the 'develop' branch
+      - main  # Triggered by pushes to the 'main' branch
   pull_request:
     branches:
-      - develop  # Also triggered by pull requests to the 'develop' branch
+      - main  # Also triggered by pull requests to the 'main' branch

 jobs: